COMP0016-GROUP13/CareQualityDashboard/README.md

 This repository contains the entire source code for the project, which is currently deployed on a [Linode VPS](https://linode.com/) through Docker.

-This project was built as part of the [UCL Industry Exchange Network (IXN)](https://www.ucl.ac.uk/computer-science/collaborate/ucl-industry-exchange-network-ucl-ixn) in the academic year 2020-2021 by [Shubham Jain](https://sjain.dev), [Mateusz Zielinski](https://github.com/mateuszz7) and [Matthieu Schulz](https://matthieuschulz.me/).
+This project was built as part of the [UCL Industry Exchange Network (IXN)](https://www.ucl.ac.uk/computer-science/collaborate/ucl-industry-exchange-network-ucl-ixn) in the academic year 2021-2022 by Sarvesh Rajdev and Nathan D'Souza

-The project's comprehensive Development Blog [can be found here](https://comp0016-team-20.github.io/blog/) for details on design decisions and weekly progress updates for the duration of the project.
+The project's comprehensive Development Blog [can be found here](https://carequalitydashboard.wordpress.com) for details on design decisions and weekly progress updates for the duration of the project.

-The project's report website [can be found here](http://students.cs.ucl.ac.uk/2020/group20/) with an overview of the project and it's details.
+The project's report website [can be found here](http://students.cs.ucl.ac.uk/2021/group13/) with an overview of the project and it's details.

-The project's user manual [can be found here](https://liveuclac-my.sharepoint.com/:w:/g/personal/zcabmzi_ucl_ac_uk/EXJNiRz5slBPv0KfCFdaep4BEiiZumxu2SwkeFsuEx_RGg?e=cYTzgn).

 See also [`ARCHITECTURE.md`](./ARCHITECTURE.md) and [`DEPLOYMENT.md`](./DEPLOYMENT.md) for further information on the system architecture and deployment procedures.